DC Universe has arrived – but what is it, and why should fans of DC comics, TV shows, and films be excited?

 Do you absolutely love Batman, Wonder Woman, Superman, and the rest of DC's top-tier heroes and villains?
 Do you follow the myriad DC TV series airing these days and still wish there was more to watch each week?
 Are you eager to loop back on old-school DC animated and live-action series?

-The potential downside of such a focused service is the possibility of running out of compelling content at some point.
+Of course, the downside with such a focused service is the possibility of running out of compelling content at some point.
 Is DC prepared to to continue these original shows for multiple seasons?
 Will the company bring the more recent films to the service as well?
 And will the curated comics selection grow, or at least see frequent turnover?

 It's too early to know for sure, but with five potentially compelling shows anchoring the service and plenty of other past content alongside, DC Universe looks like the real deal for the DC faithful.